• About/Start Here

 • Rainforest Pyramid – otters, Saki monkeys, sloths, and an array of birds

-The Animal Sanctuary Texas houses lions, tigers, bears, wolves, and other exotic animals that have been rescued from illegal or abusive situations.
-I had no idea this place is super close to where I live.
-But the sanctuary is not open to the public, but you may visit a couple of times a year if you become a supporter by donating money.
+The Animal Sanctuary Texas houses lions, tigers, bears, wolves, and other exotic animals rescued from illegal or abusive situations.
+I had no idea this place was super close to where I live.
+The sanctuary is not open to the public, but you may visit a couple of times a year if you become a supporter by making a donation.
 The website has more information on that.

 PIN IT